clairedavid/intro_to_ml/week1/BDTs_forest.md

 * their results are among the most accurate compared with other machine learning algorithms
 * they are less likely to overfit the data
 * they run quickly even with a large dataset
-* they require less data to train
+* they require fewer data to train
 * they are easy to interpret
 * they can be scaled using parallel computing (cores)
 * they can rank the features by their relative importance